Comparing Logan Ridge Finance (LRFC) & Its Rivals

 |2.29

-As a group, “Investors, not elsewhere classified” companies have a potential downside of 8.13%.
-Given Logan Ridge Finance’s competitors higher possible upside, analysts plainly believe Logan Ridge Finance has less favorable growth aspects than its competitors.
+As a group, “Investors, not elsewhere classified” companies have a potential downside of 9.96%.
+Given Logan Ridge Finance’s rivals higher possible upside, analysts plainly believe Logan Ridge Finance has less favorable growth aspects than its rivals.

 Volatility & Risk